 The water here is serene, and you can find hiking trails if you do not want to get in the water.
 The water trail is moderately rated for kayakers, canoers, and paddlers.

-Situated at Franklin County, Butler Falls is thirteen miles from Bear Creek.
-Well, the vital activities to submerge in here are water trails and hiking.
+Situated in Franklin County, Butler Falls is 13 miles from Bear Creek.
+The vital activities to submerge in here are water trails and hiking.

-Winston County’s Quarter Creek Falls can be visited if we travel just nine miles from Bear Creek.
-Except for kayaking, canoeing, and hiking, this place is a good spot for polishing your fishing skills.
+Winston County’s Quarter Creek Falls can be visited only nine miles from Bear Creek.
+Besides kayaking, canoeing, and hiking, this place is a good spot for polishing your fishing skills.

-Falkville is home to Seven Falls.
-Bear Creek is just forty-five miles from this charming site.
-You will not notice any water trails.
-Instead, hiking trails here are infamous.
+Falkville is home to Seven Falls, and Bear Creek is just 45 miles from this charming site.
+You will not notice any water trails, instead, hiking trails here are infamous.